Rethinking the Evaluation Protocol of Domain Generalization: Abstract

 \section{Abstract}

 Domain generalization aims to solve the challenge of Out-of-Distribution (OOD) generalization by leveraging common knowledge learned from multiple training domains to generalize to unseen test domains.
-To accurately evaluate the OOD generalization ability, it is necessary to ensure that test data information is unavailable.
+To accurately evaluate the OOD generalization ability, it is required that test data information is unavailable.
 However, the current domain generalization protocol may still have potential test data information leakage.
-This paper examines the potential risks of test data information leakage in two aspects of the current protocol: pretraining on ImageNet and oracle model selection.
-We propose that training from scratch and using multiple test domains would result in a more precise evaluation of OOD generalization ability.
-We also rerun the algorithms with the modified protocol and introduce a new leaderboard to encourage future research in domain generalization with a fairer comparison.
+This paper examines the risks of test data information leakage from two aspects of the current evaluation protocol: supervised pretraining on ImageNet and oracle model selection.
+We propose modifications to the current protocol that we should employ self-supervised pretraining or train from scratch instead of employing the current supervised pretraining, and we should use multiple test domains.
+These would result in a more precise evaluation of OOD generalization ability.
+We also rerun the algorithms with the modified protocol and introduce new leaderboards to encourage future research in domain generalization with a fairer comparison.